webofideas/DataDogLoggingDemo/Readme.md

 ### For automatic collection of logs by the Datadog agent

-1. Perform the above 5 steps (removing the WriteTo.DatadogLogs option)
+1. Perform the above steps for writing direct to the datadog server (removing the WriteTo.DatadogLogs option)
 2. Ensure the Datadog agent docker is configured with the correct environment variables and volumes - see *docker-compose.yaml*

 For testing this option, use the docker-compose file to create 2 related docker instances; Dockerfile and DatadogAgent/Dockerfile - one for the API and one for the Datadog agent.